abusayedsohag/abusayedsohag/README.md

   <img src="https://i.ibb.co/Y7CT1BWt/971.jpg" alt="Sayed's Banner" width="100%" />
 </p>
 <h1 align="center">Assalamulaikum 👋, I'm Abu Sayed Sohag</h1>
-<h3 align="">I'm a Computer Science student at Rangpur Polytechnic Institute with a strong passion for web development and creating innovative digital solutions.
+<h3 align="">I'm a Computer Science And Technology student at Rangpur Polytechnic Institute with a strong passion for web development and creating innovative digital solutions.
 Currently, I'm diving into various technologies and sharpening my skills in full-stack development to bring impactful projects to life.
 Here are some of the projects and activities I’m currently involved in:</h3>
 <ul>
   <li>Exploring Next.js for building fast, server-side rendered web applications.</li>
   <li>Designing a tourism website using React and Tailwind CSS, focused on responsive UI and smooth user experience.</li>